romainkp/stremr/README.md

 The SuperLearner for TMLE and GCOMP is specified in an identical fashion.
 One needs to specify the relevant parameters and the ensemble models as part of the `models` argument.
 However, its currently not possible to save the individual SuperLearner fits of the outcome (Q) model.
  -->

+### Some details on estimators

+Currently implemented **estimators** include:

+ - *Kaplan-Meier* Estimator.
+No adjustment for time-varying confounding or informative right-censoring.
+ - *Inverse Probability Weighted (IPW) Kaplan-Meier (`survNPMSM`)*.
+Also known as the Adjusted Kaplan Meier (AKME).
+Also known as the saturated (non-parametric) IPW-MSM estimator of the survival hazard.
+This estimator inverse weights each observation based on the exposure/censoring model fits (propensity scores).
+ - *Bounded Inverse Probability Weighted (B-IPW) Estimator of Survival('directIPW')*.
+Estimates the survival directly (without hazard), also based on the exposure/censoring model fit (propensity scores).
+ - *Inverse Probability Weighted Marginal Structural Model (`survMSM`)* for the hazard function, mapped into survival.
+Currently only logistic regression is allowed where covariates are time-points and regime/rule indicators.
+This estimator is also based on the exposure/censoring model fit (propensity scores), but allows additional smoothing over multiple time-points and includes optional weight stabilization.
+ - *Longitudinal G-formula (`GCOMP`)*.
+Also known as the iterative G-Computation formula or Q-learning.
+Directly estimates the outcome model while adjusting for time-varying confounding.
+Estimation can be stratified by rule/regime followed or pooled across all rules/regimes.
+ - *Longitudinal Targeted Minimum-Loss-based Estimator (`TMLE`)*.
+Also known as L-TMLE.
+Doubly robust and semi-parametrically efficient estimator that de-biases each outcome regression fit with a targeting step, using IPW.
+ - *Iterative TMLE (`iterTMLE`)* for longitudinal data.
+Fits sequential G-Computation and then iteratively performs targeting for all pooled Q's until convergence.
+ - *Infinite-dimensional TMLE (`iTMLE`)* for longitudinal data.
+Fits sequential G-Computation and performs additional *infinite-dimensional* targeting to achieve sequential double robustness.

 ### Citation